Automatic Power Factor Controller Using 8051 Microcontroller – Complete Student Guide

 🔁 Working of the APFC Circuit

-⚡ Step 1: Power On
+⚡ Step 1: Power ON and System Initialization

 🔘 Step 2: Load Selection

-📉 Step 3: Reading Current
+📉 Step 3: Current Measurement and Power Calculation

-• Based on the voltage from this input, the microcontroller calculates the current value.
+Based on this input, the microcontroller calculates:

 • Apparent Power (VA) = Voltage × Current